PyCQA/redbaron/docs/nodes_reference.rst

 -------

 ForNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more informations.
+The else attributes accept a great ranges of inputs, since :file:`else` is a reserved python keyword, you need to access it using the :file:`else_` attribute.
 Other attributes work as expected:

 .. ipython:: python